dotnet/docs/docs/architecture/modernize-with-azure-containers/migrate-your-relational-databases-to-azure.md

 ---
-title: Migrate your relational databases to azure
+title: Migrate your relational databases to Azure
-description: Modernize Existing .NET Applications With Azure Cloud and Windows Containers | migrate your relational databases to azure ms.date: 04/28/2018
+description: Modernize Existing .NET Applications With Azure Cloud and Windows Containers | migrate your relational databases to Azure ms.date: 12/21/2020
 ---

-# Migrate your relational databases to azure
+# Migrate your relational databases to Azure

 Vision: Azure offers the most comprehensive database migration.

 In Azure, you can migrate your database servers directly to IaaS VMs (pure lift and shift), or you can migrate to Azure SQL Database, for additional benefits.
-Azure SQL Database offers managed instance and full database-as-a-service (DBaaS) options.
+Azure SQL Database offers the managed instance and full database-as-a-service (DBaaS) options.
 Figure 3-1 shows the multiple relational database migration paths available in Azure.

 ![Database migration paths in Azure](./media/image3-1.png)